KrainskiL/Nash.jl/docs/src/index.md

 # Nash.jl

 `Nash.jl` is a package providing selected functionalities from game theory field.
 The main package focus is to provide basic functions necessary to define games and finding Nash equilibria.
-It was created as part of academic algorithmic game theory course.
+It was created as part of academic computational game theory course.

 Tutorial